-Fund balance generally represents the difference between current assets/deferred outflows and current liabilities/deferred inflows.
+Generally, fund balance represents the difference between current assets/deferred outflows and current liabilities/deferred inflows.
 The County reserves those portions of fund balance that are legally segregated for a specific future use or which do not represent available, spendable resources and, therefore, are not available for appropriation or expenditure.
 Unassigned fund balance indicates that portion of fund balance that is available for appropriation in future periods.
+The General Fund is the only fund that reports a positive unassigned fund balance.